The tracking script

 What it captures

-Pageviews, automatically — and with each one: the page path, the referrer and a friendly source name, country, browser, operating system, device type, UTM campaign parameters, and screen width.
+Pageviews, automatically, and with each one: the page path, the referrer and a friendly source name, approximate location (country, region, city), browser, operating system, device type, UTM campaign parameters, and screen width.

-Engagement & conversions, automatically — no tagging required:
+Engagement & conversions, automatically, with no tagging required:

 Custom events

-Track anything else — a signup, an add-to-cart — by calling window.bearing with an event name and optional properties:
+Track anything else, like a signup or an add-to-cart, by calling window.bearing with an event name and optional properties:

 window.bearing("Signup", { props: { plan: "growth" } })